edgedb/easy-edgedb/chapter9/index.md

  };
 ```

-The output will depend on when you do the insert, but it will look like this:
+The output will depend on when you do the insert, but will look something like this:

 ```
 {default::PC {name: 'Max Demian',